walmartlabs/lacinia/docs/resolve/selections.rst

 .. tip::

    This API is a bit older than :api:`executor/selection`, but is a bit easier to use.
-   Also, ``selection`` include the field selection itself; these APIs identify only nested selections.
+   Also, ``selection`` includes the field selection itself; these APIs identify only nested selections below the current field.

 A field resolver can "preview" what fields will be selected below it in the selections tree.
 This is a tool frequently used to optimize data retrieval operations.